Using the bayesmeta R package for Bayesian random-effects meta-regression: Results

-The resulting plot is shown in Figure~\ref{fig:CrinsForest01}.
 The forest plot's first six lines show the original data (estimates $y_i$ and 95\% CIs based on standard errors~$\sigma_i$ and the normal model), and the shrinkage estimates ($\theta_i$).
 The table also includes the regressor matrix~$X$ in the columns that are labelled as ``basiliximab'' and ``daclizumab'', as in the original specification of the ``\texttt{X}'' argument.
 The two lines at the bottom then show the estimates of the two associated regression parameters $\beta_1$ and $\beta_2$.
 The heterogeneity ($\tau$) distribution finally is also summarized at the bottom left.

 Note that while in a simple meta-analysis shrinkage estimates are ``shrunk'' towards the common overall mean, in a meta-regression shrinkage acts in the direction of the corresponding predicted value; in this case this means that individual studies' shrinkage estimates move towards the corresponding (basiliximab or daclizumab) group means.